☐ A Specific Goal

-Don’t suffer – do it right!
+Did you know that the average rate of return when applying to jobs online is less than 5%?
+That many or most jobs are never even advertised?
 The average job seeker knows that job search networking is important but doesn’t know how to do it effectively, and thus hates the whole subject.
-You can gain a new perspective by reading The 2-Hour Job Search by Steve Dalton.
-You’ll learn how to plan a truly strategic networking campaign, get people to talk to you, and stay on their radar screens.
+Become an above-average job seeker who knows the best practices, especially how to use informational interviews to get a job.
+Plan a truly strategic networking campaign, get people to talk to you, and stay on their radar screens.
 This style of networking has the added benefit of being easier for introverts, since it focuses on one-on-one meetings instead of “working the room” at group events.

 ☐ Materials that Stand Out and Get Attention

 You know you need a strong resume.
-Other essentials include an engaging, keyword-optimized LinkedIn profile and a basic cover letter you can customize for each job.
+Other essentials include an engaging, keyword-optimized LinkedIn profile and an attention-grabbing cover letter you can customize for each job.
 Aside from written documents, you need effective answers to common questions like “Tell me about yourself,” “Why are you looking for a new job?” and “What are you looking for?”
 You also need plenty of good success stories.

 ☐ Interview Preparation